poezio/slixmpp/docs/getting_started/echobot.rst

     If you are using the OpenFire server, you will need to include an additional configuration step.
-OpenFire supports a different version of SSL than what most servers and SleekXMPP support.
+OpenFire supports a different version of SSL than what most servers and Slixmpp support.

     .. code-block:: python